lloydkevin/hugo-wd/content/post/2005-12-06-bad-first-impression-for-joomla.md

 Basically, he's been having some problems with the templates:

-> I sent an email to this company wondering what the problem might be and asking for a refund of my $50 subscription if the template required a lot of configuration, which I canÃ¢â‚¬â„¢t do yet.
+> I sent an email to this company wondering what the problem might be and asking for a refund of my $50 subscription if the template required a lot of configuration, which I can't do yet.
 In return I got a rude little email detailing the points of their terms and conditions.

 I hate to hear these sorts of horror stories.
 It really does pain me, because Joomla is an incredible CMS with a wealth of power at your finger tips.
 Just as long as you follow a few basic rules, you'll be fine.
 I'm not saying that Joomla does not have a significant learning curve; it does.
 But once you're over that hump, it's all down hill from there.